Clogged Gutters and the Damage They Cause

 Your gutters can become a planter for hearty weeds, grass, plants, and even flowers if they aren’t maintained.
 Whether you want plants or not, the gutter isn’t the right place for them.

 When you have clogged gutters, your home has no way of draining water after heavy rain.
 This is especially taxing to your home if you live in southern cities like Charlotte that can get hit with summer rain and the occasional tropical storm.

 These points below illustrate exactly what clogged gutters do to your home and why you need to avoid them:

-The whole purpose of gutters is to facilitate the flow of rainwater, bringing it from the roof to the ground.
-When gutters become clogged by debris, water will sit on top of your roof until it becomes too heavy to deal with and can lead to roof leakage.
-As this happens, you'll notice water dripping from your ceiling, as cracks develop due to too much water pooling on the roof.
-The leaks will worsen until you get rid of the standing water and clear your gutters.
+When gutters become clogged by debris, water will sit until it begins to seep through the roof and walls.
+As this happens, you'll notice leaks inside your home as well as cracks developing in your roof due to the water.
+As time goes on, the leaks will worsen until you get rid of the standing water and clear your gutters.